 We all live within the constraints of a budget.
 There are many good things to be said about marketing on a shoestring, on choosing strategies that are smart and that work.
 Today, however, we are going to talk about avoiding turning our shoestrings into nooses – making mistakes with our marketing dollars that, like bad investments, are nothing but expensive errors.

 All in the name of a “free email account” this particular agent does not mind looking like a consumer.
 What is a client to think?
-Does an AOL account, or hotmail or gmail indicate professionalism?
+Does an AOL account, Hotmail, or Gmail indicate professionalism?
 I suggest that this is a shoestring noose – in reality, it is more expensive for the agent to use a free AOL email than to spend $15.00 a year for a professional email account.
-With every email this agent sends, she loses professional credibility.
+With every email this agent sends, they lose professional credibility.

 Only those with highly developed artistic sensibilities should undertake the design of their own collateral.
 I’ve seen it work, but those exceptions prove the rule.
 Marketing collateral is the number one area where you should make a real investment.
 These items stand in for you when you are not there to speak for yourself.
 The last message travel agents want to give their clients is “do it yourself.”